WPCD-Workflows/documentation/source/ets.rst

   >autoGui

-once the GUI opens select load workflow or load parameter file.
+once the GUI opens select load workflow after which a parameter file can be loaded.
 You can create a parameter file by loading the standard workflow released with the Kepler version and then chosing the option from the top menu 'save parameter file'.
 The use of autoGui is strongly recommanded as worklows are large xml files while parameter files are small and do not take all your disk space.
 Moreover parameter files can be loaded in any version of ETS-5 by opening the standard workflow included in the release.